landelare/landelare.github.io/_posts/2023-01-07-cpp-speedrun.md

 other modules would reference it as `"Example"` in, e.g., their PublicDependencyModuleNames.
 These all correspond to each other.

+All of these .cs files in a project get compiled together, therefore you can, e.g., define an intermediate base class or extension methods to apply common build settings.
+Approaches to manage this include adding extra functionality to Target.cs files or defining an empty C++ module for nothing else but its C# functionality.

 Modules may be part of your project directly or belong to plugins.
 In addition to modules, plugins may also contain content (assets, blueprints)